 How Can Sierra Income Investor Recover Losses?

 Investors may be able to recover Sierra Income losses through a FINRA claim.
 FINRA claims are often one-way investors can potentially recoup their losses in these types of investments.
-The customer dispute process at FINRA is fast, private and easier than traditional lawsuits.
-Also, there are not usually depositions, because it is paper-based discovery.
+The customer dispute process at FINRA is fast, private, and easier than traditional lawsuits.
+Also, there are not usually depositions, because it is a paper-based discovery.

 The reality is that these types of investments are complex, and many financial advisors may not fully comprehend all the intricacies, conflicts, nor investment risks.
 There have been issues raised by regulators regarding investments and this has caused many broker-dealers to stop selling these types of investments.